feilipu/yaz180/owners_notes.md

 ```
 The YAZ180 has three main options,being `app`, `rom`, and `cpm` subtypes.

 The `rom` subtype is only useful where you are compiling a YABIOS, or you wish to run your YAZ180 without the yabios from the metal.
-In this situation all the drivers available for the YAZ180 are maintained within the z88dk, and (with the exception of I2C) everything should work.
+In this situation all the drivers available for the YAZ180 are maintained within the z88dk, and everything should just work.

 The `app` subtype is the go to for native applications.
 Everything you're running directly on YABIOS should be compiled with this subtype.